xxrjun/TCFontStyleConverter/README.md

 - Python 3
 - CPU or NVIDIA GPU + CUDA CuDNN

+To use the required tools for downloading the dataset, please make sure you have the following tools installed:
+- gdown
+- pyenv

 I personally use miniconda to manage my environment.
 You can create a new environment with the following command:

 ```bash